The Ultimate Guide to Helping You Learn French

 The Center of Language Studies at Brigham Young University

-The first time you land on the resource page to find links to learn French online for free from the Center of Language Studies at Brigham Young University, you might be a little disappointed to find 5 small links.
+The first time you land on the resource page to find links to learn French online from the Center of Language Studies at Brigham Young University, you are a little disappointed to find 5 small links.
 But when you click on the links themselves, you are given a well-designed table with 6 columns: Title, Difficulty, Target Audience, Description and the Link itself.
-Classy, informative and visually appealing for all French language lovers out there who need free online french lessons.
+Classy, informative and visually appealing.

 Tennessee Bob’s Famous French Links